ktenzin1/CIS4400_NY_CivilServiceExamScores/Python Script/readme.md

 # Dimensional modeling was updated for Redshift.

-12. The transformed data was loaded into the tables in Redshift.
+12. The transformed data was loaded into the tables in BigQuery.